open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 It is a good practice to have someone else review emails before they are sent when you have an expectation that they may be misunderstood.

 ## Diversity
-Every person is unique and has their own way of looking at any situation.
+Every person is unique and has their own way of viewing and interpreting any situation.
 Everyone's perspective is generally colored by their life experiences, education, and neurodiverse cognitive patterns.
 A team composed of people with similar backgrounds will have a much narrower range of perspectives than a team made up of people with different backgrounds.
 This diversity enables the team to look at a situation through a multi-faceted lens, giving them a wider degree of understanding of the big picture.

-Diversity is one of the few aspects of cohesive teams that is potentially stronger in a remote environment.
+Diversity is one of the few components of cohesive teams that is potentially *stronger* in a remote environment.
-Teams that are comprised of people from multiple backgrounds, countries and cultures have the ability to work together and increase the value they provide.
+That is, distributed teams can have members anywhere; teams comprised of people from multiple backgrounds, countries, and cultures have the ability to work together and increase the value they provide.
-A team that learns how to interact with each other and feed off of each other's strengths will be able to blend into a cohesive mesh.
+A team whose members learn to interact with each other and feed off of each other's strengths will be able to blend into a cohesive mesh.

-## Regular Feedback
+## Regular feedback
 Feedback is a critical aspect in a team's ability to constantly improve.
 They have to understand what they are doing right, so that they can continue doing that as well as the mistakes they've made so that they can work on those issues.
 Feedback can come from multiple directions.